-This Southern Potato Salad recipe is the best classic, creamy version with hard-boiled eggs, mayonnaise, pickle relish and a dash of mustard.
-It’s a must-have for any celebration or barbecue.
+This Southern Potato Salad is the best traditional, creamy version with hard-boiled eggs, mayonnaise, pickle relish and a dash of mustard.
+It’s a must-have recipe for any celebration or barbecue.

 Thank goodness I finally learned that making potato salad from scratch is much easier than you think.
 It’s that side dish that everyone looks forward to at so many holidays throughout the year.
 You can even make it up to 2 days in advance!